YashDashore/Study-Buddy/README.md

 # 🧠 StudyBuddy - Track.
 Plan.
 Achieve.
 With your StudyBuddy

-StudyBuddy is a MERN-based backend system designed to help students manage their personal tasks and group projects with secure authentication, user profiles, and collaboration features.
+Study-Buddy is a full-stack web application designed to help students manage personal academic tasks, collaborate in group projects, track study progress, and stay productive with peer support.

 ---